 Females, Adult

-Peggy & Angelica are fully vaccinated for RHDV2.
+Peggy and Angelica are fully vaccinated for RHDV2.

 Hugo